-Chances are you’ll be sending a parcel or two abroad in the coming months, so here are our tips on how to get the most bang for your international postage buck.
+Chances are, you will one day be sending a parcel or two abroad to friends, family or customers - so here are our tips on how to get the most bang for your international postage buck.

 The logistics involved in international shipping can be impressive – think multiple contractors, methods of transportation, and postal organisations.